The Latest May 2021 UK Visa News and Guidance

 The report is based on research undertaken to understand better the realities of life for undocumented migrants in the UK.
 It explores how people become undocumented and very vulnerable as a result.

-Most importantly, Zoe Gardner and Chai Patel, the authors of the report, make eight recommendation as to how sensible, measured and simple reforms could help break the cycle of insecure immigration status for people living and working in the UK.
+Most importantly, Zoe Gardner and Chai Patel, the authors of the report, make eight recommendations.
+They clarify how sensible, measured and simple reforms could help break the cycle of insecure immigration status for people living and working in the UK.

 I strongly encourage you to read these recommendations.
 The authors also invite us to send a copy of this report to our local MPs.
 You can do so easily by visiting this Joint Council for the Welfare of Immigrants page.